 You can compare the tested range of this scooter with others on our real-world testing page.

 The scooter has a dual braking system consisting of a front regenerative brake and a rear mechanical disc brake.
 Both brakes are linked and controlled by a single brake lever.
 In our braking test, the Xiaomi Pro came to a full stop from 15 mph in just 15.3 ft — a good result.

 Despite being cable-controlled, brake activation is smooth due to well-designed, nicely routed cables.
 You can adjust the strength of the regenerative brake through the Bluetooth-enabled app.
 Keep in mind that the regen braking strength is substantial when in the maximum setting.

 The Xiaomi Pro is a nimble scooter thanks to its combination of reasonable weight, pneumatic tires, and geometry.

-Despite lack of an integrated suspension, the large 8.5” pneumatic tires give it decent ride quality.
-On pavement — even in rough patches — the tires can soak up much of the punishing road vibrations.
-If you encounter large potholes or steps — you’re definitely going to feel it.
-However, the Pro will take some of the sting out.
+Despite lack of an integrated suspension, the large 8.5 in pneumatic tires give it decent ride quality.
+On pavement — even in rough patches — the tires soak up much of the punishing road vibrations.
+If you encounter large potholes or steps, you’ll definitely feel it but the Pro’s tires will absorb some of the sting.
 If you’re consistently riding on really terrible roads, you’ll probably want to look at scooters with dedicated suspensions or at least larger tires.
-The pricier Horizon is one such scooter.

 Xiaomi M365 Pro Features